jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 **Widows' benefits**

 ### 21 Widows' benefits
-(1) Subject to the provisions of this Act,—shall be entitled to receive a widow's benefit under this Act.
+(1) Subject to the provisions of this Act,— shall be entitled to receive a widow's benefit under this Act.
   (a) Every widow who is the mother of one or more dependent children; and (b) Every widow (not being a widow to whom paragraph (a) of this subsection applies) who satisfies the following conditions, namely:
     (i) That she has had one or more children; and